paparazzi/paparazzi/doc/sphinx/source/getting_started/paparazzi_center_tour.rst

 If the selected target is not a simulator, you can choose how you want to upload the firmware to your autopilot, then flash it.

-Compilation output is shown in the console zone.
+Compilation output is shown in the console below.